 Ever since I began playing the saxophone again a few years ago, I have also been on the prowl for the best mouthpiece I can find.
 While in the Navy, I started playing on a Guardala Brecker II metal mouthpiece.
 I loved it!
 I got a great sound out of it and used it in the big band, rock band, and other ensembles.
 I played it for a total of 11 years.

-After leaving the Navy I all but quit playing.
-From 2007 until 2017 I didn’t play much, and I didn’t play the tenor sax at all because I didn’t have one.
-So, when I began playing again I had to buy a tenor.
+After leaving the Navy, I all but quit playing.
+From 2007 until 2017, I didn’t play much, and I didn’t play the tenor sax at all because I didn’t have one.
+So, when I began playing again, I had to buy a tenor.
 When I pulled out the old Guardala mouthpiece, I could no longer play it.
 It is possible the mouthpiece needs some work.
-At the very least, I think in needs to be re-plated.
+At the very least, I think it needs to be re-plated.
 It is looking pretty rough.
 However, on occasion, when I pull it out, I sound pretty good on it.
 I attribute that to the fact that my embouchure is in better shape than when I started in 2017.

 So, without the consistency I was used to in the Navy, I began looking for mouthpieces.
 I started with Vandoren’s hard rubber (ebonite), then the metal Vandoren, then a couple of other ebonite piece from Vandoren.
 Vandoren makes a really good quality mouthpiece at a very affordable price.
 I also purchased a Drake mouthpiece which is a hard rubber and plays well, but I have to have the perfect reed, and that doesn’t happen very often.

 None of the mouthpieces I’ve mentioned have given me the consistency I need.
 From reed to reed, the mouthpieces all sound differently.
 Sometimes they can become down right difficult to play.
 It’s not from a lack of playing.
 At this point, I play almost every day.